SunsetFi/suntime-js/docs/05-modules.md

 ## Consuming evaluated modules

-Evaluating a module will return a promise to a StaticJsModule.
+Evaluating a module will return a promise to a `StaticJsModule`.

 ### StaticJsModule methods